menakaaselvakumar/E-KYC/README.md

 ## ADVANTAGES OF PROPOSED SYSTEM
   •	Its takes less time to complete the whole process.
   •	No manual intervention is needed.

+## FUTURE ENHANCEMENTS
+ 	This project is focused on robot that performs the fetching and filling  operations by constraints that are defined by human and sending mails to that particular candidates.
+The future enhancements can be done by using the Uipath activities.
+The bot should get the notifications, if mails are not send to the particular  candidates which are mentioned in the input files.